jpb80/gemini-api-alert/README.md

 # Gemini Challenge - Alerting Script
+## About
+Script will be run periodically by a monitoring tool, being called directly, generating alerts as output that will feed into an alerting mechanism.

 ## Pre-requisites
-- Required: Python3 and pip installed
+- Required: install python 3.4.X and pip
 - Optional: use virutalenv to install dependencies.  `python -m venv venv` then active the virtualenv `. venv/bin/activate`.
-- Required: install the requirments.txt dependecies.  `pip install -r requirements.txt`
+- Required: install the requirements.txt dependecies.  `pip install -r requirements.txt`

 ## Run
-- `python app.py --help` to view the possible arguments
-- Example of running the Price Change alert: `python app.py --alert_type pricechange --deviation 0.05 --symbol btcusd`
+#### Example of running the Price Change alert
+`python app.py --alert_type pricechange --deviation 0.05 --symbol btcusd`

+#### Script inputs
-- Alert Types
+- alert_type
     - pricechange
     - pricedev
     - voldev
     - all
-- Deviations are in float for percentages. `5% == 0.05`
+- deviation
+    - Decimal: `0.05 == 5%`
+    - Threshold at which the alert will be triggered for pricedev and voldev alert types.
+- symbol
+    - Valid exchange currency symbols from the Gemini API symbols endpoint `https://api.gemini.com/v1/symbols`

-## Improvements
+## Known Issues
 - Not using click to provide set options for alert types.
 - Missing unit tests.
 Ideally at the very least create tests for the calculation functions.
 - Streamline the error handling - instead of various different ways to handle exceptions.

 ## Future Additions
 - Break up the single python file.
 Use modules for the alerts.
 For example have an alerts/pricechange.py module that is imported into the app.py script.
 It would be cleaner approach to adding new alerts to the script.
-- Implement the currency argument to pass to the API endpoints.
-- Implement unit testing using.
 - How would this run for multiple symbols?
     - Add an 'all' script argument for using all symbols.
     - Create a runner script or a loop that retrieves a list of all the symbols.
 Runner would incrementally call 'all' per symbol.
 One issue is hitting the API limitations.